Here are all the Christmas markets in Portsmouth and Hampshire this year

 From traditional German style chalets to Dickens influenced events, there is something for everyone.

-Here is the full list of major Christmas markets in our area:
+Here is the full list of major Christmas markets in our area, including in Portsmouth:

 Portsmouth